What is theft?

 Las Vegas Theft Crimes Criminal Defense Attorney – The Defenders

 It is important you contact The Defenders immediately so we can start creating an aggressive defense for your case.
 The Defenders delivers an honest and straightforward response to your charges while providing you personable and communicative involvement throughout the duration of your case.
 We’re aggressive when we need to be, compassionate when it counts, and always dedicated to your success.
 That’s what makes us The Defenders, a proud branch of the Richard Harris Law Firm.
 We have the experience and knowledge you need to make sure you get the best judgment for your case.
 We are available day and night to start the process.
 Simply fill out our Contact Us form or call us at 702.333.3333.You don’t have to go through this alone, call us today!
-The Defenders is led by attorney K. Ryan Helmick, who is experienced in dozens of criminal law matters.
+The firm is led by attorney K. Ryan Helmick of The Defenders, who is experienced in dozens of criminal law matters.
 He and his team have helped thousands of people with their cases.
 It is his passion.
 Read more about Ryan here.